HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 The first few lines are “using” statements.
 All lines in C# that end with a semicolon are considered a “statement”.
 The “using” statements reference “namespaces” or libraries on your computer into the script.
-And I think libraries is a nice description for it..
+And I think libraries is a nice description for it.
 Think of it like a book club and you define beforehand which books you want to talk about.
 It’s tedious to talk about “The Lord of the Rings” if the other person hasn’t read the book. <br>
 Using these statements you expect Unity know about everything in the UnityEngine itself, as well as the chapters “Collections” and “Collections.Generic” from the “System” book.
 You can see we can access or require sub-parts using the so called “dot notation”.

 Next up is the class.
 Every script we write defines a class.
 You could have multiple classes in the same file, but that is not considered good practice in C#.
 Classes really are an advanced topic, so for now, let’s just say they bundle a bunch of code together.
 Take note of the MovingCuboids_Lifting as the class name.
 This corresponds to the name we gave our script file and they always need to have the same name.
 If you change the classname, you have to change the filename and vice versa. <br>